Akindart/Ubuntu-16.04-Libraries-Custom-Installation-Procedures/README.md

   * CMake 3.13.4

-All scripts allocate all efforts so the system can automatically detect new installed stuff.
+All scripts make an effot for automatically detect new installed stuff.